top of page

 Why and How to Soil Test - The First Step to Better Soil Health

 The first step to better soil health should always begin with a soil test.
 Every property is different.
 A good soil health regime should be tailored to your farm’s specific conditions and needs.
-Hence, why you test your soil!
+That is why you test your soil.

 Soil tests are not expensive, ranging anywhere from $30 to $80 a test depending on what you test for, but it gives you a baseline showing where you started and charts your soil improvements over time.
 A soil test can reveal critical issues with your soil that you would otherwise take a best guess at.